RaihyungLee/RaihyungLee.github.io/research.md

 ---

 ### Research
-My research focuses on the neural and computational processes underlying reinforcement learning and cognitive control.
-I use a combination of behavioral experiments, computational modeling, and neuroimaging techniques to understand these processes.
-Specifically, I’m interested in the following questions:
+My research focuses on the neural and computational processes that underlie reinforcement learning and cognitive control; I use a combination of behavioral experiments, computational modeling, and neuroimaging techniques to understand these processes.
+Specifically, I am interested in the following questions:

 **Structure learning**
-*	How do we learn latent structure shared across multiple task environments, and generalize this structured knowledge to a novel task?
+*	How do we learn the latent structures shared across multiple task environments and generalize this structured knowledge for novel tasks?
-*	How do we learn a hierarchical structure in action policies?
-That is, how do we learn to decompose our action space into a set of sub-problems in which more abstract, higher-level actions guide selections of more elemental, lower-level actions?
+*	How do we learn the hierarchical structure in action policies?
+That is, how do we learn to decompose our action space into a set of sub-problems in which more abstract, higher-level actions guide the selection of more elemental, lower-level actions?
 *	What neural mechanisms enable structure learning?
-Specifically, what are the roles of recurrent dynamics in prefrontal cortex?
+Specifically, what are the roles of recurrent dynamics in the prefrontal cortex?

 **State representation**
-*	How do we determine which stimuli/actions to consider (or ignore) in the decision-making process?
+*	How do we determine which stimuli/actions to consider (or ignore) in our decision-making process?
-*	In predicting future states and rewards, how do we combine the memory of previous states with the noisy observation of the current state?
+*	When predicting future states and rewards, how do we combine the memory of previous states with noisy observations of the current state?
 *	How does state uncertainty regulate subsequent learning and decision-making strategies?

 <br>